absinthe-graphql/absinthe/guides/testing.md

+# Testing

+There are three main approaches to testing GraphQL APIs built with Absinthe:

+1. Testing resolver functions, since they do most of work.
+2. Testing GraphQL document execution directly via `Absinthe.run/3`, for the bigger picture.
+3. Outside-in, testing the full HTTP request/response cycle with [absinthe_plug](https://hexdocs.pm/absinthe_plug/Absinthe.Plug.html).

+This guide focuses on the third approach, which we generally recommend since it exercises more of your application.

-# Testing Absinthe
+## Testing with Absinthe Plug

-GraphQL is transport independent, although most often it will be served over HTTP.
-So, to test Absinthe we'll also need [`Absinthe.Plug`](./plug-phoenix.html) as a transport.
+GraphQL is transport independent, but it's most often served over HTTP.
+To test HTTP requests with `absinthe` you'll also need `absinthe_plug`.
+This guide will also assume you're using Phoenix, although it is possible to use Absinthe without it (see the [Plug and Phoenix Setup Guide](./plug-phoenix.md)).

-We could test documents directly with `Absinthe.run/3`.
-However, when in this guide we use `Absinthe.Plug` as it has minimal overhead and will oftentimes also setup the [context](./context-and-authentication.html#context-and-plugs) of the connection, therefore it provides a more comprehensive coverage.
-The following example therefore uses `Absinthe.Plug` to test a resolver.

-The example also assumes that you run `Absinthe` within `Phoenix`, although it should not differ a lot from using `Absinthe` with just `Plug`.

 ## Example

-Say we want to test the following schema.
+Say we want to test the following schema:

 ```elixir
 defmodule MyAppWeb.Schema do